Trophonix/TrunkAPI/README.md

 ### Okay, but why "Trunk"?

 At first, I was just trying to think of another word for Vault.
 I know, super original.
 Then, after I decided on "Trunk", I realized it had more meaning to the project than I first thought.
-Not only is it like a trunk of useful information, but it's also like a tree trunk - it forms a stable base on which people's awesome plugins can grow from.
+Not only is it like a trunk of useful information, but it's also like a tree trunk - it forms a stable base on which people's awesome plugins can grow and flourish.

 ### Fine.
 I'm sold.
 What now?